chege4179/Pinstagram/README.md

 4. Some of the google accompanist libraries for extra features
 5. Room Library for offline saved posts
 6. Push notifications for likes and comments (Firebase messaging)
-7. Cloudinary for storing images and retrieving them via url
+7. Cloudinary for storing images and retrieving them via URL
 8. MVVM Clean architecture
 9. DataStore to store user login info